sebftw/Eiko/THEORY.md

     %               %            % % %
 ```

 Setting `gating = true` makes the code faster due to the smaller stencil.
 It may also be necessary in some imaging setups.
-For example, if a wave is blocked, one might expect a "shadow" behind the obscuring object in an acoustic setup, since most of the energy won't make it around a bend (even though some energy will theoretically bend around the object via Huygens' principle in a wavelength-dependent diffraction process).
+For example, if a wave is blocked, one might expect a "shadow" behind the obscuring object in an acoustic setup, since most of the energy won't make it around a bend (even though some energy theoretically bends around the object via Huygens' principle in a wavelength-dependent diffraction process).

 Gating can usually be enabled in pulse-echo setups without issues, but **be careful** as gating is only implemented along the first data dimension.
 So, if your input is 2D, the first dimension (vertical) should correspond to $z$ (axial/depth), while the second axis (horizontal) should correspond to the lateral spatial dimension.
-In Python, the order of dimensions are usually flipped compared to MATLAB (which uses column-major aka Fortran order), meaning the last axis is the first dimension.
+In Python, the order of dimensions are usually flipped compared to MATLAB (which uses column-major aka Fortran order), meaning the last axis is the leading dimension.

 ## Gradients with respect to the loss $L$
 Eiko is differentiable with respect to `u_init`, `f`, and `dx` inputs.